AUCOHL/Lighter/docs/benchmarks.md

-Since that OpenSta calculates the activity factors by propagation over the cells, and does not assign a 100% activity factor for flipflops nor recognizes clock gates activity factor contribution, we applied the following formula to get reasonable and accurate power reports:
+Since that OpenSTA calculates the activity factors by propagation over the cells, and does not assign a 100% activity factor for flipflops nor recognizes clock gates activity factor contribution, we applied the following formula to get reasonable and accurate power reports:

     Total power before clk_gating = (power of all cells at alpha(0.1)) - (flipflops power at alpha(0.1)) + (flipflops power at alpha(1.0))